 Choose a time in your schedule where you have ample time to complete the swim.

 Reserve a lane if required.
-Many facilities, both indoor and outdoor pools, are requiring swimmers to reserve lanes in advance due to Covid-19 protocols.
+Many facilities, both indoor and outdoor pools, may still require swimmers to reserve lanes.

 Generally, with breaks, a mile swim endurance workout can take anywhere from 35 mins to 1 hour to complete.